 OK, I know, I know, every blog about marriage, relationships, etc has at least one article with that title.
 They usual have a large list of techniques, activities.
 Maybe they suggest a blindfold (gasp).
 But that’s the easy stuff.
 I think you want .
 There’s only one.
 But it’s a game changer.
 Here it is:

 His & Her Boundaries

-The blue circle is “His Boundaries”.
+The grey circle is “His Boundaries”.
 These are the things that the husband is willing to do.
 Since we’re talking about sex, this will be a subset of all the sexual activities possible.
 Inside this circle (I hope) would be things like:

 - Missionary Position

 - Hand Holding

 - Etc. (honestly, I could only think of three things that I thought 100% of the population would agree on)

 Now, keep in mind, this circle is EVERYTHING he is willing to do, whether he’s aware of it or not.
 Outside of the circle are all the things he’s not willing to do.
 Somethings, I believe, rightly belong there in a Christian marriage.
 Such as:

 - Having sex in front of people

 - Watching porn